codevogel/pls/README.md

 # Project Level Shortcuts (pls)

-Project Level Shortcuts (pls) is a command-line tool designed to streamline your workflow by allowing you to create, manage, and execute custom aliase for frequently used commands.
+Project Level Shortcuts (pls) is a command-line tool designed to streamline your workflow by allowing you to create, manage, and execute custom aliases for frequently used commands.
 Say goodbye to messy bash profiles, and say hello to pls! 🐦

 #### Quick Start